fabien-michel/sweethome3d-textures-ambientcg/README.md

 # Sweethome3D texture library generator from ambientcg.com textures

-A python script which download all textures from [ambientcg.com](https://ambientcg.com/) and build a [Sweethome3D](https://www.sweethome3d.com) texture library (`.sh3t`)
-The texture are resized to 3 sizes, so you can choose quality.
+A python script that downloads all the textures from [ambientcg.com](https://ambientcg.com/) and creates a [Sweethome3D](https://www.sweethome3d.com) texture library (`.sh3t`).
+The textures are resized to 3 sizes so you can choose the quality.

-3 qualities available: 256, 512 and 1024 pixels width.
+3 qualities available: 256, 512 and 1024 pixels wide.

 Current version: 2023.03.23<br>
 Total textures: 1191

 ## Install

-Just download the .sh3t file you want and use the texture library import feature from Sweethome3D from "Furniture" menu.
+Just download the .sh3t file of your choice and use the Sweethome3D texture library import function from the 'Furniture' menu.

 * [ambientcg_1024.sh3t](https://fenouil-drive.mycozy.cloud/public?sharecode=QyiDq6EIACQi) - 180.4 MB